rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> g.exportGraphViz()

 ..
 Figure:: randomGraph4335.png
-    :alt: Transitive orientation of a permutation graph
+    :alt: Random graph which is a permutation graph
     :width: 300 px
     :align: center

     *Figure* 15: Random graph of order 8 generated with edge probility 0.4

-We may check that this graph and its dual may be transitively orientable by computing for both an oriented digraph with the :py:func:`graphs.Graph.computeOrientedDigraph` method.
-The :code:`PartiallyDetermined=True` flag is required in order to orient only the actual edges of the graphs.
+We may check that this graph and its dual are transitively orientable by computing for both an oriented digraph with the :py:func:`graphs.Graph.computeOrientedDigraph` method.
+The :code:`PartiallyDetermined=True` flag is required here in order to orient only the actual edges of the graphs.
 Relations between vertices not linked by an edge will be put to the indeterminate characteristic value 0.
 This will allow us to compute later on convenient disjunctive digraph fusions.

 >>> og = g.computeOrientedDigraph(PartiallyDetermined=True)
 >>> print('Transitivity degree: %.3f' % (og.transitivityDegree))